nicolasCDT/Metin2LocaleCleaner/README.md

 python main.py
 ```
 You can now use your newly edited locale files located in the locale directory.

+***Note***: The tool supports multi-language systems, allowing you to add multiple files to localeInfo, uiScriptLocale, etc., and have them processed one by one.

 ## Configuration Options
 You can configure the tool using the `LocaleCleaner` class.
 * `locale_directory`: Modify the folder for local files (default is `locale`).